 As the geopolitical barriers to global trade were removed, industry moved to compete in and profit from a global market.
 This trend had implications in the standards arena.
-For example, in 1995, the Transatlantic Business Dialogue was established "to reduce barriers to transatlantic trade and investment" [5].
+For example, in 1995, the Transatlantic Business Dialogue was established "to reduce barriers to transatlantic trade and investment" [7].
 This organization brought together leaders of companies with headquarters in Europe and the United States to work closely with government officials in finding creative means to remove trade barriers.
 In the area of standards, a guiding principle became, "approved once, accepted everywhere."

 Industry also modified its own standards-developing organizations.
-For example, the American National Standards Institute (ANSI) developed and disseminated the "National Standards Strategy for the United States" [6].
-This document culminated an industry-led process to clearly define which elements of the existing standards system needed to change and which needed to be preserved.
+For example, the American National Standards Institute (ANSI) developed and disseminated the "National Standards Strategy for the United States" [8].
+This document, discussed in more detail below, culminated an industry-led process to clearly define which elements of the existing standards system needed to change and which needed to be preserved.

-Industry was also taking direct action to bypass the traditional standards process that leads to de jure [7] standards.
+Industry was also taking direct action to bypass the traditional standards process that leads to de jure [9] standards.
 Such changes were driven partially by a perception that the accredited standards process was too slow and partially by a perception that an aggressive approach could lead to huge returns.
-This attitude was captured in Wired magazine's "encyclopedia of the new economy" [8] that asserted:
+This attitude was captured in Wired magazine's "encyclopedia of the new economy" [10] which asserted: